The Complete Guide To 360 Feedback – The Art Of Constructive Criticism

 After the feedback is collected, the individual might need support to interpret the feedback and create a development plan.
 Consider providing a coach or mentor who can guide them through this process.

 Feedback is not a one-off event but an ongoing process.
-Regular check-ins can ensure that individuals are working on their development plans and that the feedback is leading to growth and improvement.
+Regular check-ins can ensure that individuals are working on their development plans and that the feedback leads to growth and improvement.

 By implementing these steps, employers can greatly reduce the risks associated with 360 feedback and ensure it serves its intended purpose – to promote individual and organizational growth.